-Richard Trumka is the president of the American Federation of Labor-Congress of Industrial Organizations, better known by its acronym AFL-CIO.
-Prior to taking office as AFL-CIO president, he served as Secretary-Treasurer of the union federation under John Sweeney, as president of the United Mine Workers of America (UMWA), and as an attorney for the UMWA.
-Trumka is highly controversial, with allegations of financial improprieties and strike-related violence following him as he has risen through the ranks.
+Richard Trumka was the president of the American Federation of Labor-Congress of Industrial Organizations, better known by its acronym AFL-CIO, from September 2009 until his death in August 2021.
+Prior to taking office as AFL-CIO president, he served as secretary-treasurer of the union federation under John Sweeney, as president of the United Mine Workers of America (UMWA), and as an attorney for the UMWA.
+Trumka was highly controversial, with allegations of financial improprieties and strike-related violence following him as he rose through the ranks.

 A third generation coal miner, Trumka took a job in the mines at age 19.
-After graduating from Pennsylvania State University and law school at Villanova University, he began work as a staff attorney for the United Mine Workers of America in their Washington, DC headquarters.
+After graduating from Pennsylvania State University and law school at Villanova University, he began work as a staff attorney for the United Mine Workers of America at the union’s Washington, D.C. headquarters.
 By 1982, he was president of the union, and during his 13-year reign, he built a reputation for outspoken and aggressive action, especially against the management of businesses the UMWA sought to organize.
 The aggressiveness came to a head in 1993, when Trumka led the UMWA out on strike against Peabody Coal, an action characterized by violence that left one non-union worker, Eddie York, dead of a gunshot wound.

 Later, after becoming chief lieutenant to John Sweeney at the AFL-CIO, Trumka was accused of directing $150,000 in union funds to the election campaign of Ron Carey, who was running for the office of president of the International Brotherhood of Teamsters (IBT).
 Trumka took the Fifth during the investigation and ultimately avoided charges, although the AFL-CIO changed its financial practices to prevent further such schemes.